chhatrasal09/PixMan/README.md

 # PixMan

-PixMan is a basic image editing app.
+PixMan is a powerful image editing app for Android which helps in applying a few image operations on a selected image.
 The app has following features:
 #### Features
 The user can perform the following action on an image :
 - Flip image vertically.